harjotbarn99/django-boiler-plate/README.md

 - can run in dev and production setting setup
 - has custom commad examples and
   - make super user with the custom command provided (no need to fill in username password and email)
-- has setup configuration variable
+- has setup configuration variables for security and smooth operation
 - has debug toobar

 all of this with just a few commands